natemeyer001/NFL_Squares/README.md

 **playoff_squares_stats.ipynb** is the same analysis but with all NFL playoff data.
 Instead of AFC vs NFC the data is Away vs Home.
 Note: Super Bowl host switches conferences every year

+**vikings_playoffs_stats.ipynb** is similar analysis but with Minnesota Vikings on the x-axis, and Opponents on the y-axis

+**playoff_stats_functions** (not ready yet and I didn't feel like creating a new branch)will be a notebook where the user can input their team and see the results from vikings_playoffs_stats but with their team.